joelabreurojas/ProVAI/README.md

 ### ✨ Overview

-ProVAI (Professor Virtual with AI) is an intelligent learning assistant designed to enhance educational experiences.
+ProVAI (Professor Virtual with AI) is an intelligent learning tutor designed to enhance educational experiences.
 It uses a Retrieval-Augmented Generation (RAG) engine to provide personalized support by interacting with teacher-provided course materials.

 **ProVAI helps:**